mrikh/MRPopOverVC/README.md

     [self.view addSubview:labelView];

 Additional customization properties:

     @property (assign, nonatomic) CGFloat labelBorderWidth;
     @property (strong, nonatomic) UIColor *labelBackgroundColor;
     @property (strong, nonatomic) UIColor *labelTextColor;
     @property (strong, nonatomic) UIColor *textBorderColor;

-    //set the below property before presenting the view controller.
-Otherwise it won't work
     @property (assign, nonatomic) CGFloat triangleWidth;

+**Note:** Set the `triangleWidth` property before presenting the view controller.
+Otherwise it won't work.

 ##Third - Present a pop over with a string from an array of coordinates
 This is similar to the previous way of implementation with only the difference that instead of passing a view to display a string, you can pass an array of dictionaries containing coordinates and text for each label.